 In addition to the requirements for US citizens, international applicants must also meet the following requirements:

-- Satisfy visa application requirements by completing a financial guarantee form and proving evidence of adequate financial resources to cover anticipated cost of study.
-Sufficient funds must cover the cost of the first year of school, books, students’ fees and all living expenses.
+- Satisfy visa application requirements by completing a financial guarantee form and proving evidence of adequate financial resources to cover the anticipated cost of study.
+Sufficient funds must cover the cost of the first year of school, books, students’ fees, and all living expenses.

-- AMCH reserves the right to require international applicants whose first language is not English to take the Test of English as a foreign Language (TOEFL) exam.
-AMCH requires a score of 550 on the written exam or 213 on the computer exam.
+- PIHMA CPED reserves the right to require international applicants whose first language is not English to take the Test of English as a Foreign Language (TOEFL) exam.
+PIHMA CPED requires a score of 550 on the written exam or 213 on the computer exam.

 Applicants who are unable to confirm completion of prior postsecondary education must apply to the International Education Research Foundation (http://ierf.org/) or World Education Services (http://www.wes.org/) for a statement of educational equivalency as part of their application.
 The student is responsible for paying for the cost of this service.